 The CCPAB recommends that implementation of the AB 109 Plan be overseen by a county position dedicated to tracking and monitoring data to ensure the plan is successfully implemented.
 As such, CCPAB recommends that the funding be set aside in order to support a position that will (1) track data and measurable outcomes related to the AB 109 Plan, (2) assess implementation of programs/treatment/services and (3) identify and address racial disparity issues that preliminary data indicates exist.
-The CCPAB recommends AB 109 Planning funds be utilized to hire an analyst.
+In July 2022, Sacramento County hired an analyst in the Office of the County Executive, Public Safety and Justice Agency to perform these roles.
+The CCPAB recommends AB 109 Planning funds continue to be used to support this position.